halfhelix/frontend-technical-challenge/README.md

 When you are ready to show off your work to Half Helix, please provide the following:

-1. A link to the repository to show the completed code.
+1. A link to the repository to show the completed code (push the cloned repo up to your personal Github).
 1. A public staging link that shows the rendered page.
 1. An outline of how long you spent on the challenge.